 There are some over-the-counter remedies you can try.
 Mild salicylic acid breaks down the wart and peels it away a few layers at a time.
 You can get bandages with the acid in them to cover up the growth.
 You can also get some freezing treatments over the counter.
 These use concentrated cold air to kill the surface of the wart so it can be scraped away.

 Larger, more stubborn growths are going to need invested medical treatment.
 Our team at Gulf South Foot & Ankle, LLC, will make sure the bump is actually a wart, then start stronger medical treatments.
 Prescription-strength acid can be carefully applied to the wart to peel away the infected skin and take the virus with it.
 Liquid nitrogen is a more effective way of freezing the bump and destroying the infection, though it may still take several treatments.
 Immunotherapy uses injections to stimulate your body’s immune system to fight the wart more quickly.
 Some lasers might even be able to burn away the growth.

 Trying Removal Procedures

 When all else fails, the fastest way of removing warts is simply to excise them.
 Our team will consider this option if conservative methods haven’t been successful for you.
 The procedures themselves are quick and simple, though there are several different methods.
 The most common method is to numb the foot and carefully excise the growth with a scalpel.
 Another option is to burn the wart before removing it.

-The key to wart removal success is to deal with the problem right away and be consistent in your treatment.
+The keys to wart removal success are dealing with the problem right away and being consistent in your treatment.
 You also should take steps to protect your feet in areas where you have a high risk of being exposed to the virus again.
-Let our team at Gulf South Foot & Ankle, LLC in Metairie, LA, help you successfully eliminate your warty growths.
-Contact us through our website for more information, or call (504) 708-4810 to make an appointment with us.
+Let our team at Gulf South Foot & Ankle, LLC, help you successfully eliminate your warty growths.
+Contact us with our online form or call for more information.